MaPaul1977/KittensGame/README.md

 # ScriptKitties
-A script to automate play of the addicting <a href="http://bloodrizer.ru/games/kittens/#">Kittens Game</a>
+A script to automate playing the addicting <a href="http://bloodrizer.ru/games/kittens/#">Kittens Game</a>

 ## How do I use the script?